UptimeMonster-LLC/uptimemonster-site-monitor/readme.txt

 = Manual installation =

 1. Download this plugin's .zip file and extract it.
-2. Upload the extracted directory (`roxwp-site-monitor`) to the `/wp-content/plugins/` directory on your web server with your favorite ftp/sftp client.
+2. Upload the extracted directory (`roxwp-site-monitor`) to the `/wp-content/plugins/` directory on your web server with your favourite ftp/sftp client.
 3. Activate the plugin through the 'Plugins' menu in WordPress

 The WordPress codex contains more [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#:~:text=Manual%20Plugin%20Installation,-%23).